nexus-rpc/sdk-go/README.md

 Handlers starting asynchronous operations may need to deliver responses via a caller specified callback URL.

-`DeliverCompletion` is used to deliver operation completions - successful or unsuccessful - to the provided callback URL.
+`NewCompletionHTTPRequest` is used to construct an HTTP request to deliver operation completions - successful or unsuccessful - to the provided callback URL.

 To deliver successful completions, pass a `OperationCompletionSuccessful` struct pointer, which may also be constructed with the `NewOperationCompletionSuccessful` helper.